RumeelHussainbnb/CoreDAODocs/docs/FAQs/delegator-faqs.md

 - **BTC hash power delegators:** The Core blockchain uses Bitcoin network block records from seven days ago for hybrid score calculations.
 Additionally, after a validator is elected, staking rewards are distributed on the second day of the switched round.
 Therefore, after delegating their hash power, miners/mining pools will have their hash power used in the Validator election calculation N+7 days later and will have claimable rewards N+8 days later.

-- **CORE/BTC delegators: PROVIDE DATA**
+- **CORE/BTC delegators:** after delegating their CORE/BTC, delegators will have their assets used in the Validator election calculation for the next round and will have claimable rewards a round later.

 ### 12. How can delegators claim their rewards?

 Refer to the detailed guide [here](../stake-and-delegate/delegating-core#claiming-rewards) on Claiming rewards earned through staking of BTC and CORE.
 In case of BTC Hash Power delegation, refer [here](../stake-and-delegate/delegating-hash#implementation).

 ### 13. When are the rewards paid out?